aspose-pdf-cloud/aspose-pdf-cloud-node.js/docs/PdfApi.md

 <a name="postSplitDocument"></a>
 ## **postSplitDocument**
-> postSplitDocument(name, format, from, to, storage, folder)
+> postSplitDocument(name, format, from, to, storage, folder, password)

 Split document to parts.